fazi4888/dog/README.md

 The player's name has a limitation of 8 characters and letters only.

+### Fly In The End

+There will be a fly appears in ends randomly~

 ## Finally

-I have spent at least 100 hours on this project and I have tried my best.
-Because of time, there are still some features that have not been added.
+I have spent ~150 hours on this project and I have tried my best.

-Thanks to my boyfriend for giving me the inspiration of 2-player mode and I beat him in the game :)
+Thanks to my boyfriend for giving me the inspiration of 2-player mode and I beat him in the game :-)